Taught course

 Our MSc Environmental Monitoring and Assessment master’s degree develops the professional skills required for a rewarding career as an environmental scientist in a fast-growing and rapidly-changing industry.

 Highly skilled environmental scientists are critical for the safe and responsible governance of our environment.
-This environmental management degree will give you the ability to carry out environmental assessments and audits, handle environmental information and work with geospatial data.
+This degree will give you the ability to carry out environmental assessments and audits, handle environmental information, and work with geospatial data.
+This means you'll graduate primed for success in the environmental monitoring and assessment sector, or to continue your studies on a PhD.

 You’ll also have opportunities to work with environmental organisations and visit leading environmental and sustainability initiatives such as infrastructure projects.